Community Herbalism Course

 January 2025

 Participants will present a capstone project to our community on an herbal topic of their choice.
-Topics can be broad or specific, communal or personal; some ideas to get the juices flowing; Herbs for Covid Recovery, Postpartum herbal support, a thesis on one herb, aromatherapy & herbs for memory, etc. participants may also choose to create a small product line or develop a business plan.
+Topics can be broad or specific, communal or personal; some ideas to get the juices flowing; Herbs for Elders, Postpartum herbal support, a thesis on one herb, aromatherapy & herbs for libido, etc. participants may also choose to create a small product line or develop a business plan.
 Herbal projects may also be merged with other passions, art, dance, public performance, garden design, ritual work, etc.

 • January Weekday, evening